torisrobloxmarket-lang/Siounsniojsipjns/README.md

         for _, name in ipairs(remoteNames) do
             local remote = rs:FindFirstChild(name, true)
             if remote and remote:IsA("RemoteEvent") then
-                -- Fire with empty description — server clears appearance remote:FireServer()
+                remote:FireServer()
                 task.wait(0.1)
             end
         end

-        -- Also try via Players service description wipe -- This forces the server to re-replicate with blank appearance local hd = Instance.new("HumanoidDescription")
+        local hd = Instance.new("HumanoidDescription")
         local hum = char:FindFirstChildOfClass("Humanoid")
         if hum then
             pcall(function()
-                -- Apply blank description locally first
                 hum:ApplyDescription(hd)
             end)
         end